 Monitor, inspect and enforce food quality, nutrition, and safety, all along the food chain, from the farm, all the way to the grocery store.

-Provides volumes of farm and agricultural information and support to commercial
+Provides volumes of farm and agricultural information and support to commercial farmers

-Provides in depth information on insects and plant diseases
+Publishes in-depth information on insects and plant diseases

 Provides grants to agricultural research projects

-Defines, and monitors USDA Organic standards, requirements and guidelines
+Defines, and monitors USDA Organic standards, requirements, and guidelines

 Helps to define growing conditions.
-Ie. Plant hardiness zones, Ph information, soil fertility information, and much more.
+I.e., Plant hardiness zones, Ph information, soil fertility information, and much more.

 Did you Know?
-The Secretary of Agriculture is a cabinet level position
+The Secretary of Agriculture is a cabinet-level position within the US. government.